-All service request numbers (SRCs), also know as error codes, that pertain to the function of the HMC can be found in System reference codes (Cxxx-Hxxx).
+All SRCs, also know as error codes, that pertain to the function of the HMC can be found in System reference codes (Cxxx-Hxxx).

 HMC connection error codes are 6 digits in length and begin with a 0, all other HMC error codes are 8 digits in length and begin with the alphabetic characters HSC.
 The HMC error codes are organized in the following categories: